dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 - In _Foliage Generator_:
   * **Particle placement type**
 ![Particle Placement Type](../assets/images/manual_images/foliage_generator_particles_placement_type.png)
-You'll need to choose between **Random** placed branches: for chaotic branch distribution or **Uniform** placed branches: for the branches to be placed on the faces of the [Carrier Mesh](#generation-parameters).
+You'll need to choose between **Random** placed branches: for chaotic branch distribution, or **Uniform** placed branches: for the branches to be placed on the faces of the [Carrier Mesh](#generation-parameters).
 Please, look into the descriptions of these parameters, described above.
+For 3d cloud creation, we suggest using _Uniform_ mode.

   * **Billboard whole object** group of parameters (_Particle Rotation Bias_ and _Bias Toward Rotation_)
 ![Billboard Whole Object group](../assets/images/manual_images/foliage_generator_billboard_whole_object_group.png)